 Millennials versus Homeownership

 The fastest-growing demographic in terms of homebuyers, millennials make up about one-fifth of the American population.
 They account for 43% of all new home purchases.
-However, compared to older generations, fewer millennials are purchasing homes.
+However, compared to older generations, fewer millennials are purchasing homes

 According to a Fannie Mae survey from 2019, more than half of millennials and Gen Zers (55%) believe housing is out of their price range.
 In addition, when compared to earlier generations, millennials are less likely to purchase homes for the following reasons: